Skolt Sámi Heritage House exhibition

 Opening hours

-The Open-Air Museum is open according to the Sámi Museum’s opening hours.
-At other times, you can view the area, if weather conditions allow for this, but the buildings are closed due to security.
+The Open-Air Museum is open according to the Sámi Museum’s opening hours and the prevailing weather conditions.

-If you visit the Open-Air Museum in winter, you should take into consideration the prevailing conditions and proper clothing.
-Tips on suitable clothing for winter time on the Visit Finland website.
+When visiting the Open-Air Museum in the winter, please take into consideration the prevailing conditions and proper clothing.
+You can find tips on suitable clothing for winter time on the Visit Finland website.

 Mobile guide

-Our permanent exhibition links Sámi culture and northern nature to one another forming one whole, which offers a vivid and visual experience as well as an abundance of information.
-The Sámi Museum and the Nature Centre have worked together to produce the permanent exhibition.
+Our main exhibition links Sámi culture and northern nature to one another forming one whole, which offers a vivid and visual experience as well as an abundance of information.
+The exhibition was co-produced by The Sámi Museum and Metsähallitus.

 Our exhibition was named after a poem written by Inari Sámi Matti Morottaja.